LLRCMS/bye_splits/README.md

     conda install pandas pyyaml numpy bokeh awkward uproot h5py pytables conda install -c conda-forge pyarrow fsspec

-Then in a new terminal window go to the `llrcms01` machines and launch:
+Then go to the `llruicms01` machine (if you are indide LLR intranet) or to your preferred machine and launch:

     python bye_splits/plot/display_plotly/main.py --port 5004 --host localhost

-In a browser, go to http://localhost:5004/
+In a browser, go to http://localhost:5004/.
-Make sure you have access to the geometry and event files, to be configures in `config.yaml`
+Make sure you have access to the geometry and event files, to be configured in `config.yaml`.

 <a id="org4164d71"></a>